Thoughts on Setting Annual Goals and New Years’ Resolutions

 Your goals should also be reasonably flexible because life happens.

-A few years ago, I had to completely revamp my goals for the year when my husband lost his job.
-A few of the things on my annual to-do list were now undoable, and there were other things that needed to be added to that list.
+A few years ago, I had to revamp my goals for the year when my husband lost his job.
+A few of the things on my annual to-do list were now undoable, and there were other things that I added to that list.